Table of Contents

 - Provide appropriate life support

-- Remember, it is ALWAYS better to take a situation seriously; Do not wait and see if the situation is going to turn into a serious one.
+- Remember, it is ALWAYS better to take a situation seriously; Do not wait and see if the situation is going to get worse.